lolkekdev/zsh-theme/README.md

 # ZSH-CUSTOM-THEME
 Custom theme for ZSH Terminal

+To apply custom theme for ZSH copy .zshrc file to your /home/yourname folder

 How to install zsh and make it as your main terminal:

 - For Fedora and RHEL: